marcoonroad/spadille/README.md

 the random number generation secret by a moment by just keeping the "HMAC" key secret, and then open/revealing that for clients during gambling/raffle output/outcome verification.

-In a broader context, it can be used for Secure Multi-party Computations too.
-This library provides an API cross-compatible between servers (using Node.js engine with support to `crypto` OpenSSL's binding) and browsers (using modern browsers supporting the `crypto.subtle` API).
+In a broader context, it can be used for Secure Multi-party Computations too (mostly through Commitment Schemes).
+This library provides an API cross-compatible between servers (using Node.js engine with support to `crypto` OpenSSL's bindings) and browsers (using modern browsers supporting the `crypto.subtle` API).
 A good verification flow, thus, would be to generate such noise number sequences on server-side and then verifying them on client-side.

 ### Installation